Brand development that increases sales velocity, guaranteed.

 Testing Costs

-Testing messaging and design concepts are critical in the brand reboot process.
+Testing messaging and design concepts is critical in the brand reboot process.
 It ensures that the new brand identity effectively communicates its message and resonates with the target market.
-But It comes with direct costs that must be considered.
+However, it comes with direct costs that must be considered.

 The costs of testing messaging and design concepts will depend on the specific testing methods used.
 It may include conducting focus groups, surveys, consumer panels, and other market research to gather feedback to determine how the new brand identity impacts purchase intent and brand recall.